CargoBridge/.github/profile/README.md

 ## 🌟 **What is CargoBridge?**

-CargoBridge is an enterprise-grade, AI-powered platform that revolutionizes how freight forwarders, carriers, shippers, manufacturers, and service providers collaborate.
-Built with cutting-edge technology and security-first architecture, it provides intelligent automation, real-time optimization, and seamless integration across the entire logistics ecosystem.
+CargoBridge is a platform that revolutionizes how carriers, shippers, freight forwarders,and service providers collaborate.
+Built with cutting-edge technology and security-first architecture, it provides intelligent automation, real-time optimization, and seamless integration across the entire European and Global logistics ecosystem.

 ### **🎯 Core Mission**